 I walked among the chairs on a perfect day.
 The stubborn wind was a mild spring kiss.
 I stood before a chair bearing the name of a woman and her baby.

-The museum on the site provided an intense emotional roller coaster.
-I cried before I went in, walking among the chairs.
 After experiencing the museum I needed a long drive down sunny highways, so I took it.